 Classical music informs most of his work.
 Each of the series of paintings he has produced have had particular music at their core.
 Beginning with his Mass in 1970 (inspired by Beethoven's Missa Solemnis), to his most current series A Mass of Life, inspired by the massive choral work of the same name by the English composer Frederick Delius.

-Despite the outward stylistic change that has occurred in his work over the past forty-five years, there is little difference between his current work and the earlier geometrical style.
+Despite the outward stylistic change that has occurred in his work over the past fifty years, there is little difference between his current work and the earlier geometrical style.
 His art remains essentially about the same thing - the concern for essences – the need to explore the very soul of things.